 Welding is a joining process of materials.
 Mostly metals or thermoplastics can be joined using this procedure.
 By applying heat and pressure to the materials being joined and to the filler material, a weld pool is created and it forms a strong joint when it cooled.
 Picking the right technique is very important in the welding process.
-Wrong welding choices can cause catastrophic results.
+Wrong choices of techniques might cause catastrophic results.
 In this blog, different types of welding processes are explained.

 1-) Arc Welding